RoyalIcing/RoyalIcing/2025/electric-bicycles-for-the-mind.md

 date: 2025-03-27
 ---

-# Infinite Bicycles for the Mind
+# Electric Bicycles for the Mind

 Information theory has this concept of “surprise”.
 If a baby says “goo goo gaa gaa” all the time you’d be very surprised if the next words out of its mouth were “all religions, arts and sciences are branches of the same tree.”
 Woah there, little Einstein…